Our Family Trip to Cuba: A Guest’s Perspective

 We’d biked with the Cuban National Cycling Team through the city of Havana in a rainstorm, ending up in the famous Revolution Square.
 The bus that was scheduled to pick us up and take us to the old part of the city for a walking tour got a flat tire.
 So at the spur of the moment, we slid into the back seat of a pink 1957 Chevrolet and hit the road.

-By this time, a few days into the trip, we were already good friends with the other families on this Family Breakaway Multisport trip (which is for families with older teens and 20-somethings).
+By this time, a few days into the trip, we were already good friends with the other families on this Family Trip for Older Teens and 20-Somethings.
 Our caravan of ten classic cars took off through the square, heading to our next stop with honks, waves and cheers.
 Part of the fun of that moment was watching the smiles on the faces of all the adult kids on the trip with us.

 I’ll back up a moment.
 We booked our trip to Cuba with Backroads because we have enjoyed several successful trips in the past with the company, both as a family and as a couple.
-This was our first Backroads Family Breakaway trip with our four now-adult kids and it couldn’t have been more perfect.
+This was our first Backroads Trip for Families with Older Teens and 20s with our four now-adult kids and it couldn’t have been more perfect.
 We knew the trip would be tailored for active grown kids as well as us adults who are still trying to keep up.
 And we knew, because it was Backroads, it would be well thought out and all the details would be taken care of so we could enjoy our time together.
-What we didn’t know is how perfect the Family Breakaway configuration would be.
+What we didn’t know is how perfect the Family “20-Somethings” configuration would be.
 In fact, we didn’t really know what to expect from our trip to Cuba at all.
 Well, it exceeded every expectation.

 We’re so lucky.
 Our family loves to travel together, especially now that all four kids are either in college or out in the working world.
 It’s a great time to reconnect.
 I didn’t really give much thought to how much the presence of other kids and their parents, who were almost exactly the same ages as us, would add to the overall trip.
 It was a surprise bonus in an otherwise magical week.
 Meals would become a mixture of just our family at a table for lunch, for example, to a “girls only” table for my daughter and the rest of the young women on the trip that evening.
 Just thinking about it now makes me smile.
 The easy flow of friendship was one of the gifts of our Cuban experience, providing a chance to debrief each day and compare notes on the amazing experiences and the warmth of the Cuban people.